 Transfers out of country

-- transfers necessary for the performance of a contract between the data processor and the controller
+- necessary transfers for the performance of a contract between the Data Subject and Controller;

 Data Protection Officer

 Colombian Laws on data protection do not require the appointment of a Data Protection Officer within organizations.
 However, companies must design an area or person in charge of personal data matters in order to handle requests submitted by Data Subjects.
 It is also highly recommended, considering the Accountability Guide of the DPO that is not an obligatory publication, but includes the “minimums of compliance” that the Authority must consider in any inspection or investigation regarding a personal data Controller or Processor.